Skip to content

 If the issue persists after trying these steps, contact your Rose account manager.

-- Clearing your browser's localStorage will reset your allocation
+• Clearing your browser's localStorage will reset your override and allocation

-- Traffic control settings are managed server-side by Rose; the localStorage value only affects your individual browser
+• Traffic control settings are managed server-side by Rose; the localStorage override only affects your individual browser